khadka-prakash/terraform/openvpn/README.md

 ## Prerequisites

 - service account (json file)
-- require necessary permission to create resources
+- necessary permission to create resources
 - terraform

 ## How to use?